YnotY2/securing_vps_basics_guide/configure_tor.md

    When prompted, enter the password you configured.
 If everything is set up correctly, `nyx` will connect to the TOR controller and display the monitoring interface.

 By following these steps, you will enable and configure the `nyx` monitoring interface to work with your TOR setup.

-- **Do Not Modify Default Files**: `fail2ban.conf` and `jail.conf` should not be modified directly.
-Instead, use `fail2ban.local` and `jail.local` for customizations.
-- **Review Documentation**: Refer to the Fail2Ban man pages for detailed configuration options and advanced features.